borkdominik/bigUML/docs/tutorial/0_Preparations.md

 }
 ```

 Every manifest in GLSP has an id and also a representation.
 Both of those are necessary to differentiate between the UML modules.
-Here we are saying, that the `DemoManifest` should represent the _composite_ diagram.
+Here we say the `DemoManifest` should represent the _composite_ diagram.

 #### GS-Step1: Important Knowledge

 - Manifests extend a predefined base manifest (e.g., `DiagramManifest`).
-- You will provide here (in the next tutorials) through a `Contribution` your custom implementations to the `core` package.
+- You will provide your custom implementations to the' core' package here (in the next tutorials) through a `Contribution`.

 ### GS-Step 2: Installing the DemoManifest in core